 While most of the options above focus on residential loans, the world of commercial lending may also be a viable option for your investing.
 In fact, if you are looking to buy a property other than a one- to four-unit residential property, a commercial loan is probably exactly what you’ll be needing.
 Commercial loans typically have slightly higher interest rates and fees, shorter terms, and different qualifying standards.

-There a multitude of other investment and savings products available for use in real estate investing.
-We won’t cover each of these in detail here, so be sure to speak to a qualified financial advisor about ways you can use these products in your investing career.
+There are a multitude of other investment and savings products available for use in real estate investing.
+We can’t cover each of these in detail here, so be sure to speak to a qualified financial advisor about ways you can use these products in your investing career.

 Real estate marketing